 Upcycled Jar Planter

 Got a glass jar?
 Then you can fashion a hanging succulent planter.
-Here, spring daffodils have been forced by suspending the bulbs in a layer of water in the jar, while another jar filled entirely with soil holds a succulent.
+Here, spring daffodils have been forced into bloom by suspending the bulbs in a layer of water in the jar, while another jar filled entirely with soil holds a succulent plant.

 This project comes from the Cate St. Hill web site.Continue to 21 of 31 below.